aptech/docs/docs/dstatmt.rst

         e.g. :code:`"PAY + WT"` or :code:`". - sex"`
         e.g :code:`"X1 + by(X2)", "by(X2)"` specifies that the data should be separated into different tables based on the groups defined by ``X2``.

       These can be any size subset of the variables in the dataset and can be in any order.
-If a scalar 0 is passed, all columns of the dataset will be used.
+Dafault = all columns of the dataset.

       If *data* is an empty string or 0, *vars* will be interpreted as an NxK matrix, the data on which to compute the descriptive statistics.

-    :type vars: string or string array
+    :type vars: String or string array

-    :param ctl: instance of a :class:`dstatmtControl` structure containing the following members:
+    :param ctl: An optional :class:`dstatmtControl` structure containing the following members:

         .. list-table::
             :widths: auto